 - API Deployment Type:The API deployment type determines how Portal published APIs are deployed to the proxy.
 The API deployment type cannot be edited once APIs are deployed to the proxy.
 The API deployment type is selected when adding an API proxy.
 A proxy supports the following API deployment types:

 - AutomaticAny changes to APIs are automatically deployed to the proxy.

 - On-DemandAPI deployments are triggered on-demand by calling the deployment APIs.
 You can access these APIs from the APIs page.

 - ScriptedAPI deployments are integrated into your existing CI/CD workflow by using the deployment APIs and invoking them from your deployment script.

 - Last Updated timestamp:The details page also displays the date and timestamp of the last deployment attempt.
 The timestamp is updated on successful and failed deployments.

-- Helps you find APIs and content on custom pages (pages that your Admin publishes using the content management system).
+- Helps you find APIs and content on custom pages (pages that the Portal Admin publishes using the content management system).

-- Will find exact matches, and partial matches in titles, names, descriptions, and other content.
+- Finds exact matches, and partial matches in titles, names, descriptions, and other content.

-- Will not find content on standard pages (for example, Applications and Analytics pages).
+- Does not find content on standard pages (for example, the Applications and Analytics pages).

 - Does not support Boolean searches (operators like AND, NOT and OR to get more relevant results).